RTEMS/rtems-docs/user/rsb/configuration.rst

 permissions to perform a real install.
 Most packages install to the ``prefix`` and the prefix is typically supplied via the command to the RSB or the package's default is used.
 The default can vary depending on the host's operating system.
-To install to a path that is not the prefix the ``DESTDIR``  make variable is used.
-Most packages should honour the ``DISTDIR`` make variables and you can typically specify it on the command line to make when invoking the install target.
+To install to a path that is not the prefix the ``DESTDIR`` make variable is used.
+Most packages should honour the ``DESTDIR`` make variables and you can typically specify it on the command line to make when invoking the install target.
 This results in the package being installed to a location that is not the prefix but one you can control.
 The RSB provides a